Why Harry Kane is not on the same level as Sergio Aguero

 Another reason is the effectiveness of his goals in comparison to the goals scored by Aguero.
 Whenever Harry Kane has put his name in the score sheet, he has often scored 2 or more goals.
 Many of his hat-tricks have been scored against the mid-table Premier League clubs.
 They wouldn't have much impact on the results, if he had scored only 1 goal, instead of 2-3 goals.
 So, most of his goals have not turned out to be the match winners.

-On the contrary, Sergio Aguero has always been a threat in front of the goalpost and has recently scored his 6th consecutive goals, in as many matches against Liverpool.
+On the contrary, Sergio Aguero has always been a threat in front of the goalpost and has recently scored his sixth consecutive goal, in as many matches against Liverpool.
 It's hard to forget his last minute goal against Queens Park Rangers in 2012 which was the title-winning goal for Manchester City.